MarkusTiede/about/me.md

 Markus is a software developer and tester at [BREDEX GmbH][bredex].
 His main areas of expertise are the design and maintenance of automated tests and Eclipse RCP development.
 He is one of the core team developers for the automated test tool **GUI**dancer as well as the open-source tool [Jubula][] and holds a Diplom (German degree) in Computer Science from the [University of Applied Sciences in Braunschweig][ostfalia-en].

 ### de
-Markus Tiede hat einen Abschluss als Diplom-Informatiker von der [FH Braunschweig-Wolfenbüttel][ostfalia-de].
-Er arbeitet als Softwareentwickler und Testberater bei der [BREDEX GmbH][bredex] mit den Schwerpunkten Eclipse RCP-Entwicklung und Entwurf und Entwicklung automatischer Tests und gehört zu dem **GUI**dancer / [Jubula][] Entwicklungsteam.
+Markus Tiede arbeitet als Softwareentwickler und Testberater bei der [BREDEX GmbH][bredex] mit den Schwerpunkten Eclipse RCP-Entwicklung und Entwurf und Entwicklung automatischer Tests und gehört zum **GUI**dancer Entwicklungsteam.
+Markus ist darüber hinaus Eclipse Committer im UI-Testautomatisierungsprojekt [Jubula][], Package Maintainer für „Eclipse for Testers“ und hat einen Abschluss als Diplom-Informatiker von der [FH Braunschweig-Wolfenbüttel][ostfalia-de].

 ## talks